This page explains the role the Isles of Scilly played in researching backbone and longer-distance alignments.

 The Isles of Scilly, as seen from near Tregeseal on the Penwith mainland

 Eventually, a number of alignments were found.
 What made this significant was not just their existence, but the actual sites that they linked.
-To give an example: in the picture above, on the left in the far distance is Samson Hill on the island of Bryher, to which two significant alignments go, one (78) from St Micahel's Mount, Boscawen-ûn and Maen Castle and the other (95) rom Cape Cornwall, Chûn Castle and a number of other sites, including the Knackyboy cairn on Tresco.
+To give an example: in the picture above, on the left in the far distance is Samson Hill on the island of Bryher, to which two significant alignments go, one (78) from St Micahel's Mount, Boscawen-ûn and Maen Castle and the other (95) from Cape Cornwall, Chûn Castle and a number of other sites, including the important Knackyboy cairn on Tresco.

 Scillonians and Penwithians

 The ancient people in the Scillies and Penwith will undoubtedly have had emotional, marital, ancestral and traditional connections.

 In those times Sennen beach was the main mainland harbour for the Scillies, and today's island of Great Ganilly - then part of the Scilly mainland - was the main Scillonian harbour.
 An ancient land trackway leads across Penwith from Sennen to Crows-an-Wra, Brane, Sancreed and Madron, heading eastwards, which will have been the main path for Scillonians when passing upcountry, or for people heading through Penwith heading for the Isles of Scilly.

 The ancients were travellers and mariners - much more than is commonly thought.
 Megalithic culture extended from Portugal to southern Scandinavia and these people were capable sailors and internationally connected, at least during summer months, West Penwith being a key node and stopover place in this maritime network - as also were the Isles of Scilly, useful when sailing from Brittany or the English Channel to Ireland.